AndreiMoraru123/PointNet/README.md

 Original Repo is here: https://github.com/fxia22/pointnet.pytorch

-and here is a helpful [medium article](https://towardsdatascience.com/deep-learning-on-point-clouds-implementing-pointnet-in-google-colab-1fd65cd3a263) from which I stole the 3D visuals.
+and here is the [medium article](https://towardsdatascience.com/deep-learning-on-point-clouds-implementing-pointnet-in-google-colab-1fd65cd3a263) that I followed for the implementation.

 ### Train